-When suspected animals are examined in a darkened room, even very small areas of infection can be detected.
+When suspected dogs are examined in a darkened room, even very small areas of infection can be detected.
 In long-haired cats small infected areas can be surrounded by dense normal fur, so that detection of these areas is impossible without the aid of the lamp.

 Other methods of diagnosis involve taking skin scrapings of suspected areas for microscopic examination, or the culture fragments of skin or hair in a special medium that changes color in the presence of the colony of a pathogenic fungus.

-Treatment of the animal must be undertaken over many weeks.
+Treatment of the dog must be undertaken over many weeks.
 An antibiotic, Griseofulvin, is active against the fungus in the skin and hair and is given by mouth.
 It is important to keep the hair in the infected areas as short as possible, as this progressively retains the infected material as it is inactivated by the drug.

 Local applications of lotions and ointments can be applied, but are not a successful treatment for ringworm if used without Griseofulvin.
 Cats often become quite sensitive to many of the commonly used ringworm ointments and their continual use can cause severe skin inflammations.